9 Types of Adjectives in English

 • The boy is so clever.

-• He is terrible at English.
+• He is good at English.

 • Would you please give me one hundred dollars?